poseidon/typhoon/docs/digital-ocean.md

 | service_cidr | CIDR range to assign to Kubernetes services | "10.3.0.0/16" | "10.3.0.0/24" |
 | cluster_domain_suffix | FQDN suffix for Kubernetes services answered by kube-dns. | "cluster.local" | "k8s.example.com" |

-You can see all valid droplet sizes [on DigitalOcean's website](https://developers.digitalocean.com/documentation/changelog/api-v2/new-size-slugs-for-droplet-plan-changes/) or by [using their `doctl` command-line tool](https://github.com/digitalocean/doctl) via `doctl compute size list`.
+Check the list of valid [droplet types](https://developers.digitalocean.com/documentation/changelog/api-v2/new-size-slugs-for-droplet-plan-changes/) or use `doctl compute size list`.

 !!! warning
     Do not choose a `controller_type` smaller than 2GB.
 Smaller droplets are not sufficient for running a controller and bootstrapping will fail.